Concordia University Chicago

 A LOCATION THAT’S THE BEST OF BOTH WORLDS

-Concordia-Chicago’s 40-acre suburban campus in upscale River Forest is like a small town with a big backyard.
-The diverse resources of downtown Chicago are only 10 miles away—just a 20-minute ride on the ‘L.’ CUC is big enough to offer exceptionally diverse opportunities, but small enough to provide genuine access to those opportunities.
+Concordia-Chicago’s 40-acre suburban campus in upscale River Forest is like a small town with a big backyard, with easy access to the diverse resources of downtown Chicago and nearby suburbs.
+CUC is big enough to offer exceptionally diverse opportunities yet small enough to provide genuine access to those opportunities.
 Students also consider downtown Oak Park-River Forest an extension of campus.
-Within a few blocks, students have a variety of options to shop, see a movie, sample food from around the world, or take part in cultural performances of art, music, and theater.
+Within a few blocks, students have a variety of options to shop, see movies, sample food from around the world, or take part in cultural performances of art, music, and theatre.